Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 | [`tags`](#parameter-tags) | object | Tags of the resource. |
 | [`webApplicationRoutingEnabled`](#parameter-webapplicationroutingenabled) | bool | Specifies whether the webApplicationRoutingEnabled add-on is enabled or not. |

+### Parameter: `name`

+Specifies the name of the AKS cluster.

+- Required: Yes
+- Type: string

+### Parameter: `primaryAgentPoolProfile`

+Properties of the primary agent pool.

+- Required: Yes
+- Type: array

+### Parameter: `aksServicePrincipalProfile`

+Information about a service principal identity for the cluster to use for manipulating Azure APIs.
+Required if no managed identities are assigned to the cluster.

+- Required: No
+- Type: object

+### Parameter: `appGatewayResourceId`

+Specifies the resource ID of connected application gateway.
+Required if `ingressApplicationGatewayEnabled` is set to `true`.

+- Required: No
+- Type: string

 ### Parameter: `aadProfileAdminGroupObjectIDs`

 Specifies the AAD group object IDs that will have admin role of the cluster.

 - Required: No
 - Type: array

 ### Parameter: `aadProfileClientAppID`

 The client AAD application ID.

 - Required: No
 - Type: string

 ### Parameter: `aadProfileEnableAzureRBAC`

 Specifies whether to enable Azure RBAC for Kubernetes authorization.

 - Required: No
 - Type: bool
 - Default: `[parameters('enableRBAC')]`